research-software-directory/RSD-as-a-service/frontend/README.md

 - `pages`: next specific, pages and api endpoints.
 For more information [see official documentation](https://nextjs.org/docs/routing/introduction)
 - `public`: folder for public assets of the website.
 For example favicon.ico file and robots.txt are stored here.
 The root of the public folder is equivalent to the root on the webserver.
 Note that react file at `page/index.tsx` represents the template for the root webpage.
 - `styles`: folder for css files and MUI theme objects.
 Read specific [readme file about theming](./styles/README.md).
 - `types`: folder for typescript type objects.
-Note! specific, not-shared types are sometimes stored within component file
+Note! specific, not-shared types are (preferably) stored within component file
 - `utils`: folder for utility functions, hooks, composables etc.

-## Material UI (v5)
+## Material UI (v7)

 The integration between Next.js and MUI-5 is based on [official example](https://github.com/mui-org/material-ui/tree/master/examples/nextjs).
 More explanation concerning the official example can be found in [this video](https://www.youtube.com/watch?v=IFaFFmPYyMI&t=597s)